Enhancing Civility & Connection

 To our campus community:

-Earlier this year, President Kaler asked me to lead an initiative to promote civil discourse at Case Western Reserve.
+In January 2024, President Kaler asked me to lead an initiative to promote civil discourse at Case Western Reserve.
 It was a difficult time, when war in the Middle East and other events were causing tremendous pain and heartbreak.
-Now, as we prepare for a new academic year, we are all aware of the continuing conflicts and tragedies in the world.
+Now, we are all aware of the continuing conflicts and tragedies in the world.
 For this reason, it is as important as ever for us to create a learning environment where all of us are free to express our views, ask difficult questions and engage in vigorous debate.
 At the same time, we must remain open to diverse perspectives and ensure that no member of our community feels devalued or unwelcome.

 Joy K. Ward Headshot